 DJO Surgical is a company that manufactures a common hip replacement, the DJO Encore.
 Unfortunately, this metal-on-metal hip replacement causes metallosis, a serious problem in patients who receive it that could lead to serious medical complications.

-Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman represent victims of defective hip replacements, including those who had a defective DJO Encore implanted in their bodies.
+Dolman Law Group Accident Injury Lawyers, PA represent victims of defective hip replacements, including those who had a defective DJO Encore implanted in their bodies.
 Contact us today for a free consultation to learn about your legal rights.

 About Our Defective Hip Replacement Law Team

-Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman are affiliated personal injury law firms with offices on both Florida coasts.
-We represent clients nationwide in legal actions seeking to secure compensation for injuries and losses our clients suffered because of someone else’s unreasonably dangerous decisions and actions.
+Dolman Law Group Accident Injury Lawyers, PA are affiliated personal injury law firms with offices on both Florida coasts.
+We represent clients nationwide in legal actions seeking to secure compensation for injuries and losses our clients suffered because of someone else's unreasonably dangerous decisions and actions.

 Over our years of law practice, our award-winning team has delivered results time and again for our clients, obtaining tens of millions of dollars on their behalf through settlements and jury verdicts.
 Our past successes do not guarantee future ones, of course.
 They do, however, demonstrate that ours is a team that knows how to win even the most difficult and complicated cases against the most powerful defendants, lawyers, and insurance companies.